Varlotte/phase-5-project/README.md

 -If the python shell is having trouble with flask-restful and won't run the command "python server/app.py", try running it with "pipenv run python server/app.py" (I suspect this will be mostly irrelevant now that we're off python and into typescript, but keeping it here just in case)

 -Temporarily: if you're seeing localhost:5555 errors, do npm run build instead of npm start for the front end (dev note)

+## Contributing

+1. clone the repo and `cd` into it
+2. `npm install`
+3. `npm run prisma:generate` to generate the prisma client and types